Xilinx/AI-Engine-Test-Harness/test_harness/Readme.md

 # Usage of the Test Harness

 ## Build Essential Libraries
-In order to drive the test harness from Matlab and Python, users need to build the libraries on the local machines wi the following command lines.
+In order to drive the test harness from Matlab and Python, users need to build the libraries on the local machines with the following command lines.

 ### Build the Python library
 ```